Diamond Blackfan Anemia (DBA) in Children

 - Low birth weight

 The diagnosis of DBA is usually made in the first year of life.
-It is diagnosed based on the signs and symptoms and results of blood and bone marrow testing.
+It is diagnosed based on the signs and symptoms, and on the results of blood and bone marrow testing.

 Anemia is diagnosed with: